-In 2012, the Foundation conducted a strategic review of its giving history and program portfolio.
-This review resulted in a refined set of giving priorities designed to strengthen the impact of the Foundation’s giving while more closely aligning our programs with areas of global need, where Merck has significant expertise and capability.
+The Foundation’s strategic priorities aim to strengthen the impact of our giving while also aligning our programs with areas of global need in which Merck has substantial expertise and capability.

 We strive to improve healthcare quality and capacity as well as increase access to care for underserved populations in select disease areas of global need—HIV/AIDS, hepatitis C, and chronic conditions such as diabetes and cardiovascular disease—through strategic collaborations and program investments.
 Key initiatives include:

 - African Comprehensive HIV/AIDS Partnerships (ACHAP)

 - BroadReach Institute for Training and Education—Management and Leadership Academy

 We seek to enhance the quality of STEM (science, technology, engineering, mathematics) education at the graduate and post-graduate levels and contribute to advancing women and minorities in the sciences.
 Key initiatives include: